garghg/Emotion-Detection/README.md

 3. **Download Haar Cascade XML:**

     Ensure that `haarcascade_frontalface_default.xml` is located in the same directory as your script.
-You can download it from the [OpenCV GitHub repository](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml). _(also provided in the repository)_
+You can download it from the [OpenCV GitHub repository](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml). _(also provided in this repository)_

 ## Usage